Sequencer

 The block builder MAY require cryptographic proof of the existence of the log that the identifier points to, if it trusts the remote canonical chain but not its RPC server.

 The block builder MAY also trust a remote RPC and use the following algorithm to verify the existence of the log.
+This algorithm does not check for a particular finality level of the block that includes the initiating message.

 success, receipt = evm.apply_transaction(tx)